9 Best Ambient AI Medical Scribes 2026

 Nabla is most relevant for European buyers and teams that care about GDPR-native vendor positioning.
 Its ambient documentation offering is credible, and its partner and channel strategy has expanded its presence beyond a single direct brand.

-Best for: European physicians and health systems that prioritize GDPR-native architecture, multilingual documentation in European languages, and vendor proximity to European regulatory frameworks.
+Best for: European physicians, multilingual practices, and health systems that prioritize multi-EHR deployment, coding support, and strong language coverage.
 Compare Glass vs Nabla.

 DoxGPT / Doximity Scribe — Best Free AI Scribe